sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/datastore.md

 ## Configure the PostgreSQL event store

-At the time when you enable the PostgreSQL event store, event data cuts over from etcd to PostgreSQL.
+When you enable the PostgreSQL event store, event data cuts over from etcd to PostgreSQL.
 This results in a loss of recent event history.
 No restarts or Sensu backend configuration changes are required to enable the PostgreSQL event store.